agda/agda/doc/user-manual/language/cubical.lagda.rst

 Definitions which rely on principles incompatible with Cubical Agda (K, injectivity of type constructors) will never compute on transports.
-Note that enabling both Cubical and K is not compatible with ``--safe``.
+Note that enabling both Cubical and K is not compatible with :option:`--safe`.

 Absurd clauses do not need any special handling (since the transport of an absurdity is still absurd), so definitions which rely on Agda's